 A left-shooting defenseman with good size, Krygier, along with his twin brother Christian, made the jump from the USHL to the Michigan State University,

 Krygier scored one goal and added four assists in 26 games as a freshman for the Spartans.
 He finished the season with a -5 rating and 16 PIM.
 Krygier had two assists over the final six games of the season, drawing a helper on Adam Goodsir’s game-winning goal against Penn State and then earning another at Ohio State on March 1.

 The 19-year-old will return to East Lansing this fall and continue working on his game in hopes of becoming a pro one day.

 Santtu Kinnunen (Seventh Round - 207th overall)

-The second of Florida’s seventh round picks, the lanky Kinnunen, a 20-year-old defenseman, is again splitting his time between Finland’s top two divisions as he did in 2018-19
+The second of Florida’s seventh round picks, Kinnunen, a 20-year-old defenseman, split his time between Finland’s top two divisions.

-With Peliitat Heinola of second tier Mestis, his offensive numbers (5A) and plus/minus (-2) were better over 13 games.
+With Peliitat Heinola of second tier Mestis, his offensive numbers (1G/12A) were better and he showed a more physical side by racking up 35 PIM in 21 games.

 Which 2018 pick will have biggest impact on the Panthers?